What is token vesting?

 Here are the primary forms of crypto vesting schedules:

-Linear vesting: in linear vesting, the tokens are distributed in equal sections over a particular period of time.
+Linear vesting: with this type of vesting, the tokens are distributed in equal sections over a particular period of time.

-Graded vesting: This is a custom sharing schedule, enabling the tokens to be set free steadily over a particular number of years or months.
+Graded vesting: This type of vesting involves a custom sharing schedule, enabling the tokens to be set free steadily over a particular number of years or months.

-Cliff vesting: unlike the linear vesting o, this form of vesting infers a cliff, a duration when investors don’t receive any of their locked-up coins.
-The project will follow a linear or graded schedule to distribute the tokens when the cliff duration is complete.
+Cliff vesting: unlike linear vesting, cliff vesting infers a cliff, a period when investors don’t receive any of their locked-up coins.
+For example, if there is a 9-month cliff period, the token distribution will start after 9 months.
+The project will follow a linear or graded schedule to distribute the tokens when the cliff period is over.

 Here you can learn more about how token vesting works and why you should care about it.

-After all this information about crypto vesting, you will not miss anything, and you will be more prepared the next time you deal with the documentation of any tokenomics.
+After all this information about crypto vesting, you will not miss any important details, and you will be more prepared the next time you deal with the documentation of any tokenomics.

-If you have a crypto project to launch, this crypto crowdsale guide is probably for you.
+If you have a crypto project to launch, crypto crowdsale guide is probably for you.